JessikaRamirez/effective-disaster-response/README.md

 * models: Folder containing the trained models.
 * app: Folder containing a web application to interact with the model and classify new messages.
 * README.md: This documentation file.

+## Requirements
+To run the pipeline and the web application, the following dependencies are required:
+Python 3.7 or higher
+Python libraries: pandas, numpy, scikit-learn, nltk, flask.

+## Usage
+The pipeline consists of the following steps:

+Data preprocessing: Text data is cleaned and processed, including tokenization, stop word removal, lemmatization, and normalization.
+Feature extraction: Relevant features are extracted from the preprocessed text data using techniques like TF-IDF (Term Frequency-Inverse Document Frequency).
+Model training: A machine learning model is trained using the labeled data.
+Message classification: The trained model is used to classify new messages and assign them to appropriate categories.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.